Our experts have ranked 150+ telescopes

 TelescopicWatch Editor's Choice

 The Zhumell Z130 is a great telescope, but not without compromises.
-Those looking for a more capable instrument might want a 6” Dobsonian instead, and for a backpack-friendly and truly “grab n’ go” telescope a smaller tabletop scope or the Sky-Watcher Heritage 130P might be better.
+I’ve often thought those looking for a more capable instrument might want a 6” Dobsonian instead, and for a backpack-friendly and truly “grab n’ go” telescope, a smaller tabletop scope or the Sky-Watcher Heritage 130P might be better.

 For smaller telescopes and accessories, ordering off Amazon tends to be the most seamless and often cheap option, even when compared to our favorite astronomy retailers.

 The Zhumell Z130 is a 130mm f/5 Newtonian reflector with a focal length of 650mm.
-This optical configuration is fairly common and available from a broad range of brands on a variety of mountings ranging from tabletop Dobsonians like the Z114, to equatorial mounts, to computerized GoTo rigs.
+This optical configuration is fairly common and available from a broad range of brands on a variety of mountings, ranging from tabletop Dobsonians (like the Celestron StarSense 130mm) to equatorial mounts (like the SpaceProbe 130ST) to computerized GoTo rigs (like the NexStar 130SLT).

 Accessories with Z130